colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete.md

 Delivering personalized access requires **dynamic authorization**—an infrastructure capability that evaluates permissions at query time based on user attributes, data attributes, environmental context, and intended use.
 Modern attribute-based access control (ABAC) solves this by evaluating permissions dynamically in real-time.
 As Rippling's 2025 analysis explains, ABAC is particularly well-suited for dynamic environments where user responsibilities and resource classifications frequently change, providing the flexibility and fine-grained control that static RBAC cannot deliver.[11b]

 This capability comprises attribute-based access control (ABAC) policies evaluated in real-time (where subject attributes include user role, clearance level, department, and employment status; object attributes include data classification, owner, sensitivity level, and geographic region; action attributes specify read, write, summarize, export, or delete operations; and environment attributes capture time of day, location, device type, and network zone), dynamic data masking that redacts sensitive fields based on the requester's permissions, real-time audit logging that captures every access decision with trace IDs, and compliance automation that enforces regulatory requirements like HIPAA's minimum necessary standard without manual intervention.

+These permissions are enforced through guardrails—automated safety mechanisms that prevent agents from exceeding their authorized scope, accessing prohibited data, or violating compliance policies.

 **Target SLO:**
 - Authorization evaluation: <10 milliseconds per query